 The executive management of a fictional information-services corporation in the United States named "JK Enterprises" wants to limit access to specific rows of data on a database to which all employees have access.
 JK Enterprises has branched its national organization into regions and subregions.
 Much of JK Enterprises' privacy policy to be implemented with LBAC allows or denies access based on the user's affiliation with a regional level.
-The higher-level regions encompass larger areas of the organization.For example, an employee designated as part of the West regional level is entrusted with more authority than employees designated with the subordinate Southwest, California, and Pacific Northwest regional levels.
+The higher-level regions encompass larger areas of the organization.
+For example, an employee designated as part of the West regional level is entrusted with more authority than employees designated with the subordinate Southwest, California, and Pacific Northwest regional levels.
 The security label component type that best suits this set of criteria is TREE.
-Therefore, the user with DBSECADM authority at JK Enterprises creates a security label component:
+Therefore, the user with DBSECADM authority at JK Enterprises creates a security label component named region and identifies the following elements for the component:

 - West

 - Southwest

 - California

-- Pacific Northwest
+- · Pacific Northwest

 Because the regions of JK Enterprises encompass the entire United States, the four regions previously listed compose a partial list of elements.
-The diagram in "Security label component type: TREE" on page 6-7 illustrates all the elements of this company'sregion security label component.
+The diagram in "Security label component type: TREE" on page 6-7 illustrates all the elements of this company's region security label component.